CORU Registration, CPD and Audit

 Apply for Registration as a Medical Scientist

-The 2 year transition or grandparenting period ends on the 31st March 2021.
-From this date, it will be law that only those who are registered with CORU can work as a Medical Scientist in Ireland.
+The 2 year transition or grandparenting period ended on the 31st March 2021.
+From this date, it is be law that only those who are registered with CORU can work as a Medical Scientist in Ireland.
 Full details regarding CORU registration can be found on the CORU website, click here.
 Ginny Hanrahan, CEO of CORU with Paul Byrne, head of CORU registration explains all about statutory registration for Medical Scientists in a purpose made video for Medical Scientists.
 Released February 2021.
-CORU Medical Scientists Registration Guide 2021
+CORU Medical Scientists Registration Guide 2021 VIDEO

 Medical Scientists Registration Board Code of Professional Conduct and Ethics specifies the standards of ethics, conduct and performance expected of registered medical scientists.
 You can read this here.